 Contracts for services

 Sec.
 10. (a) The department may enter into contracts with persons outside the department to provide services that the department feels are necessary to properly administer and collect the listed taxes.

 (b) A contract entered into under this section must require the person providing the service to comply with the requirements governing the administration and collection of taxes by the department.

 As added by Acts 1980, P.L.61, SEC.1.
 Amended by P.L.332-1989(ss), SEC.25.

 Mailing of documents

-Sec.
-11. (a) When a statute specifies that the department is required to send a document by mail, and the particular statute is silent as to the class or type of mailing to be used, the department satisfies the mailing requirement by mailing the document through the United States mail in any of the following methods:
+(b) When a statute specifies that the department is required to send a document by mail, and the particular statute is silent as to the class or type of mailing to be used, the department satisfies the mailing requirement by mailing the document through any of the following methods: